 3. Installing the AMsafe CARES harness on an Airplane

-An AMsafe CARES harness can only be used for children aged between one and four years old and it is the only airline approved CRS which is not a car seat.
+An AMsafe CARES harness can only be used for children meeting the weight requirements of between 22 and 44 pounds.
+(This is usually around 1-4 years old and it is the only airline approved CRS which is not a car seat.
 Be aware it may not fit some premium cabin seats and can only be used on forward facing seats.

 It is light and compact so a good alternative to a bulkier car seat or for using with airlines that don’t allow the use of a car seat past the age of two.

 Here is a useful installation video from Fly Safe, the makers of the CARES harness.

 If you have a car seat that doesn’t slot into a stroller or you don’t want to use a belt (the cheapest option), you can also buy a car seat transporter.
 However, these are sometimes more expensive than the car seat, so unless you are intending on doing a lot of flying, these just won’t be worth the extra cost.
 Below are some other alternatives.

 1. The BabyTrend Snap’n’Go is a wheeled stroller frame which you can attach certain car seats too.
 Some compatible car seats include Chicco Key Fit 3, Combi Shuttle 33, Cosco, Evenflo Embrace, Graco Snugride 22 and 35, & Safe Seat 32, Maxi-Cosi Mico, Peg Perego Primo Viaggio 30, Safety 1st on Board 35 and others.
 Britax also has their own line of travel accessories, including a padded car seat travel bag, and a travel cart.
 You can find more travel accessories for you or family here.